DylanBarratt/merger.nvim/README.md

 ## Options

 ## TODO
-- BUG: command should go back to default on exit
 - BUG: crashes when file not in the correct state.
     FIX: catch this and handle with command quit and error FIX?: be able to deal with this?